catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 Allowed variants may be dependent of a *framework agreement*.

-For more information, see [Agents KIT](../../knowledge-agents/adoption-view/intro).
+For more information, see [Agents KIT's Operation View](knowledge-agents/operation-view/agent_edc).